spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 ![Sample Genealogy PDF](media/pdf-sample.png)

+The editable fields on this report are
+- Rank
+- Number of FRS in eLISA
+- Case Status
+- Priority Level
+- Remarks
+- Other field
+- Case Manager Signature
+- Supervisor Signature
+- Company
+- Branch Chief Signature
+- Billing Official Signature
+- GPC Holder Signature
+- Date fields
+- All checkboxes

 ### Comments

 The Comments section of the case detail page is dedicated to viewing and logging the comments and notes related to the specific case.